thejagadeesh/Cyclistic-bike-share-analysis/README.md

 7	Saturday	446318
 ```

--- Calculate the number of rides taken by each group on each day of the week
+-- Calculate the number of rides taken by Casuals on each day of the week
 ```sql
 SELECT CASE
             WHEN day_of_week = 1 THEN 'Sunday'